rust-lang/rust/text/0000-proc-macros.md

 Procedural macros often want to bend the rules around macro hygiene, for example to make items or variables more widely nameable than they would be by default.
-Procedural macros will be able to take part in the application of the hygiene algorithm via libmacro.
-Again, full details must wait for the libmacro RFC and a sketch is available in this [blog post](http://ncameron.org/blog/libmacro/).
+Procedural macros will be able to take part in the application of the hygiene algorithm via libproc_macro.
+Again, full details must wait for the libproc_macro RFC and a sketch is available in this [blog post](http://ncameron.org/blog/libmacro/).

 ## Tokens